The-Qubic-One/OpenGL-Mini-Engine/README.md

 # TO DO
-fix the fileExists() method
-add settings feature
+add default settings resource / header file